 Looking for family-friendly accommodation in Berlin?
 Consider booking your stay via booking.com/amsterdammamas.
 Find the perfect accommodation for your family while supporting Amsterdam Mamas at the same time!

 Originally from Iran, Media is married and is the proud mother of Roham.
 She holds a BA in English Translation and an MBA from the University of Liverpool.
-In 2012, after working for 13 years in aviation and education, Media decided to stop working full time and enjoy more time with her son, who was growing up fast.
-One year later, she started her own business called Joys of Life and she is also the current Partnership Manager for Amsterdam Mamas.
-She loves travelling, cooking, reading, writing and photography.
+In 2012, after working for 13 years in aviation and education, Media now has her own business called Joys of Life and she loves travelling, cooking, reading, writing and photography.